-Environmental Quality Indicator EQC Comments Compliance 1 Nuisance organisms EQG Nuisance organisms were not present in excessive amounts Faunal deaths EQG There were no instances of dead marine organisms observed Water clarity EQG Measurements of light attenuation determined that the natural visual clarity of the water was reduced by ~10% (i.e. > 20%).
+Environmental Quality Indicator EQC Comments Compliance 1 Nuisance organisms EQG Nuisance organisms were not present in excessive amounts Faunal deaths EQG There were no instances of dead marine organisms observed Water clarity EQG Measurements of light attenuation determined that the natural visual clarity of the water was reduced by ~9% (i.e. > 20%).
 Colour EQG There was no noticeable colour variation on any of the sampling occasions.
-Surface films EQG Bubbles/surface film were visible on the surface of the water on 14 December 2018.
-No other surface films were recorded on any sampling occasion.
-Surface debris EQG No floating debris was visible on the surface on any sampling occasion.
-Odour EQG A slight odour was notices on 37.5% of sampling occasions.
-Surface films and odour EQS There was no overall decrease in the aesthetic water quality values of Cockburn Sound using direct measures of the community's perception of aesthetic value.
-Fish tainting substances EQG 2,4-Dichlorophenol concentration (3.2 μg/L) exceeded the fish tainting substances guideline (0.3 μg/L) collected on 19 February 2019.
-Notes EQS There was no reported tainting of edible fish harvested outside the SHEZ boundary.
+Surface films EQG A surface film was recorded on the 26 March 2020.
+No surface films or oil were recorded on any other sampling events.
+Surface debris EQG Surface matter in the form of plankton was recorded on the 26 March 2020.
+No floating debris or matter was visible on the surface on any other sampling occasion.
+Odour EQG No odour was noticed on any of the sampling occasions.
+Surface films and debris EQS There was no overall decrease in the aesthetic water quality values of Cockburn Sound using direct measures of the community's perception of aesthetic value.
+Fish tainting substances EQG There were no recorded exceedances of fish tainting substances in the 2019-2020 monitoring period.

-Green (■) symbols indicate the Environmental Quality Guideline (EQG) were met; amber (■) and red (■) symbols represent an exceedance of the EQG or Environmental Quality Standard (EQS), respectively.
+1. Green (■) symbols indicate the Environmental Quality Guideline (EQG) were met; amber (■) and red (■) symbols represent an exceedance of the EQG or Environmental Quality Standard (EQS), respectively.